-The word comprised of bytes 4+5 contain the DB number.
+The word comprised of bytes 4+5 contains the DB number.
 If we are using a global memory address (MW or MD) this will be 0.

 L W [AR1,P#4.0] // Obtain DB nbr T #Out_DB

 We open the referenced DB.
-If this value is 0, Step 7 will interpret that to be a non-DB address (like M, I, O, L etc).
+If this value is 0, Step 7 will interpret that to be a non-DB address (like M, I, Q, or L etc).
 Then we obtain the bytes 6+7+8+9 and point AR1 to that address.

 Depending on the type of address we detected we jump to the appropriate part of the network.
 If the adress type is unsupported we skip tot the end.
 You could reflect the error in the ENO bit, for example.